mre/endler.dev/content/2025/how-to-review-code/index.md

 ## Ask For Feedback On Your Reviewing Style

 From time to time, ask the author for feedback on your review style:

-- Did your feedback help them?
+- Have you been too harsh/nitpicky/slow/sloppy?
 - Did you point out the right things?
-- Have you been too harsh/nitpicky/slow/sloppy?
+- Did your feedback help them?
 - Do they have suggestions for improvement?

-Basically, you ask them to review your review process.
+Basically, you ask them to review your review process, heh.

 Learning how to review code is a skill that needs constant practice and refinement.
 Good luck finding your own style.